KyleAWang/react-myapp-workshop/README.md

 Leverage GraphQL on order related api, e.g. query and mutation.
 <br/><br/><br/>

 This project is still ongoing.
-Later will add acl for api's access control.
+Later will complete login module and then use 'acl' for api's access control.
 Also need add more tests.